Average cost of car insurance in Florida for 2025

 Cost considerations for young drivers in Florida

-As a young driver, whether or not you’re insured on your own policy plays a significant role in the cost of your coverage.
+As a young driver in Florida, whether or not you’re insured on your own policy plays a critical role in the cost of your coverage.
 On average, young drivers in Florida pay 28 percent less by remaining on their parent’s policy while living with them.

 Age 16*